XRPL-Labs/xrpld-hooks/README.md

 ### Interacting with the container
 After following the above steps you will be inside a shell inside the container.
 Rippled will already be running with the correct settings.
 Read the README.md in the container for further instructions on installing and interacting with the example hooks.

-## Compilation
-- Compile and install the modified Wasmer from https://github.com/RichardAH/wasmer
-- Compile rippled as per usual

 ## Usage
-Note: Examples are provided under hook-api-examples.
+Note: Examples are provided under `hook-api-examples/`

 ## SetHook Transaction
 Set a Hook on an activated account using a SetHook Transaction (ttHOOK_SET = 22).
 This must contain the following fields: